MenloSystems/pywebchannel/README.md

 ## What is PyWebChannel?

-PyWebChannel is an impementation of [Qt's WebChannel](https://doc.qt.io/qt-5/qtwebchannel-index.html) protocol in Python.
+PyWebChannel is an implementation of [Qt's WebChannel](https://doc.qt.io/qt-5/qtwebchannel-index.html) protocol in Python.

 The basic module only depends on nothing but Python's [Enum module](https://docs.python.org/3/library/enum.html).
 In Python < 3.4 you need the backport `enum34` module.